mhauskn/mocapact.github.io/index.md

 ## MoCapAct: Dataset

-The MoCapAct Dataset consists of expert policies that are trained to track individual clips as well as noisy rollouts from each expert.
-These rollouts can subsequently be used to train a multi-clip expert via distillation.
+The MoCapAct Dataset consists of expert policies that are trained to track individual clips.
+A dataset of noise-augmented rollouts (containing observations and actions) is then collected from each expert.
+These rollouts can subsequently be used to train a multi-clip or GPT policy.

 <img src="assets/MoCapAct.jpg" alt="overview" width="50%">